 In the last few years, several cases have been recorded where cybercriminals have stolen Social Security numbers from outside the IRS and used this information to access IRS e-Filing personal identification numbers to file tax returns electronically.
 Just one loophole can give access to so much confidential information to hackers.
 There is a plethora of high-tech security software and tools available in the market, but to make your firm highly secure you have to follow some preventative steps such as.

 You have to regularly monitor your security system because you never know when a small security hole can attract hackers.
 CPA firms should set up periodic reviews to understand the level of data security.
 They need to make proper IT strategies based on different aspects like –

-- Should data security job be assigned to in house staff or outsource it?
+- Should data security jobs be assigned to in-house staff or outsourced it?

 - Are all the confidentiality agreements of the company maintains high security and privacy?

 - Does a regular risk assessment have been performed?

 - Does your firewalls and security software are in place?
 Etc.,